Unravelling the non-classicality role in Gaussian heat engines: Quantum heat engines

 \subsection{Otto Cycle}

-The Otto cycle consists of four consecutive strokes -- two isochoric and two isentropic processes, as shown in Fig.(\ref{ottocycle}).
-During the isentropic stroke, the squeezing parameter of the harmonic oscillator is modulated between 0 and $r$ by an external agent.
-Heating and cooling result from the coupling to two heat baths at temperatures $T_1 = \hbar \omega/k_B$ and $T_2=2\hbar \omega/k_B$.
+The Otto cycle consists of four consecutive strokes, two isochoric and two isentropic processes, as shown in Fig.~\ref{Fig_protocol}(b).
+During the isentropic stroke, an external agent modulates the squeezing parameter of the harmonic oscillator between $0$ and $r$.
+Heating and cooling results from the coupling with the two heat baths at temperatures $T_1 = \hbar \omega/k_B$ and $T_2=2\hbar \omega/k_B$.
 The hot squeezed thermal bath is prepared with the same squeezing parameter as the system after the first stroke.
-The state of the working fluid performing the cycle is denoted at the fourth points as $\vr_{\mathsf{A}}$, $\vr_{\mathsf{B}}$, $\vr_{\mathsf{C}}$, and $\vr_{\mathsf{D}}$, respectively.
-Also, the thermal distribution is indicated by $\bar{n}_{T_i} = (e^{\hbar \omega/k_B T_i}=1)^{-1}$, where $i = 1,2$.
+The state of the working fluid that performs the cycle is denoted by $\rho_{\mathsf{A}}$, $\rho_{\mathsf{B}}$, $\rho_{\mathsf{C}}$, and $\rho_{\mathsf{D}}$, respectively.
+Furthermore, the mean number of photons will be denoted by $\bar{n}_{T_i} = (e^{\hbar \omega/k_B T_i}-1)^{-1}$, where $i = 1,2$.

 The cycle starts with the working fluid in equilibrium with the cold thermal reservoir.
-During the first stroke, the working fluid is decoupled from the reservoirs, and a unitary squeezing operation is applied to the system, resulting in the isentropic compression.
-The work done on the single-mode reads
+During the first stroke, the working fluid is decoupled from the reservoir and a unitary squeezing operation $\S $ is applied to the system, resulting in isentropic compression.
+The work done in the single mode reads

 where $r$ is the squeezing parameter of the transformation.
-In the second stroke, the bosonic mode is put into contact with the squeezed thermal bath, and the squeezing parameter stays constant, resulting in an ``isochoric'' process.
-The mode relaxes to the steady-state $\vr_{\mathsf{C}}$.
-In this step, the heat entering the system from the squeezed thermal bath in the relaxation is
+In the second stroke, the bosonic mode is put in contact with the squeezed thermal bath, and the squeezing parameter remains constant, resulting in an ``isochoric'' process.
+Then, the mode relaxes to the steady state $\rho_{\mathsf{C}}$.
+In this step, the heat exchanged between the system and the squeezed thermal bath is

-During the third stroke, the working fluid is again detached from the reservoirs, and a unitary unsqueezing operation is applied to the mode, $S^{\dagger}$, bringing its squeezing parameter back to $0$.
-Consequently, the work extracted is given by
+During the third stroke, the working fluid is again detached from the reservoir, and a unitary unsqueezing operation is applied to the mode $\S^{\dagger}$, bringing its squeezing parameter back to $0$.
+Consequently, the amount of work extracted in this stroke is given by

-Finally, the cycle is closed by bringing the bosonic mode into contact with the cold thermal bath at temperature $T_1$ and hence relaxing back to $\vr_{\mathsf{A}}$.
-During the last isochoric process, the heat transferred from the cold reservoir to the system is
+Finally, the cycle is closed by bringing the bosonic mode into contact with the cold thermal bath at temperature $T_1$, and consequently the state relaxes to $\rho_{\mathsf{A}}$.
+During the last isochoric process, the heat transferred from the cold reservoir to the system yields the following results